exercism/website-copy/pages/roadmap.md

 ### Multilingual support

-We really want to support multiple languages, but doing this is a huge, complex project, which would involve translating the exercises, website, etc as well as being able to recruit mentors into a specific language.
+We really want to support multiple languages, but doing this is a huge, complex project, which would involve translating the exercises, website, etc., as well as being able to recruit mentors into a specific language.
 We're currently exploring what a first stage of this might look like for PT-BR [here](https://github.com/exercism/exercism/issues/4207).